Military Fellowships

 boa - Future leaders programme

 The FLP, which has evolved from the BOA Clinical Leaders Programme (CLP), aims to create an alumnus of leaders with the ability to improve the delivery of clinical care and to influence positive change within the profession by equipping them with the advanced leadership skills necessary to excel.
-The programme will:
+The programme is:

-CSOS is willing to fund 50% of the programme cost (not T&S) for ONE successful applicant who will be determined after a panel review of any applications made that have been accepted by the BOA.
+CSOS is willing to fund up to 50% of the programme cost (not T&S) for ONE successful applicant who will be determined after a panel review of any applications made that have been accepted by the BOA.
 If applications are limited and/or of inadequate quality, then no funding award will be made that year.